 You should have a vague familiarity with PHP’s syntax, this can help ensure you’re using proper code.
 If you’re not familiar with PHP there are loads of useful resources for learning.
 (For now, you don’t need to set out to learn PHP, just knowing basic syntax is good.)

 - Never blindly use code Even if you aren’t a developer or programmer by profession you can still make some changes.
 Reading over the resources linked above can go a really long way.
 You should personally read every line of code you intend to use.
 Even if you don’t get it yet, never use something without reading it over – if you do this and use the resources above it’ll start to click.

 - Use trustworthy sources

 Only use code from reputable sources (sites and people) is a great start.
 If you ever see something that doesn’t look right (super long, complex for a simple change, etc) then air on the side of caution and don’t use it.
 Generally, you can consider the code you find in the WordPress codex as safe.
 You can also find a lot of good stuff on GitHub too – but do your research first!

 Another thing to be aware of is malicious code – especially if you’re using code you find online.
 Like PHP in general, you can find a lot of great code snippets for WooCommerce (and WordPress) online that cover common changes.
 If you don’t have experience coding the best thing to do is finding a plugin with the functionality you need.
 If you can’t then use code with caution – do your research and test things locally instead of live.

 Add code to WooCommerce sites

 So we know the risks of modifying WooCommerce with code and some basics of PHP syntax now.
 You did check out some basics at least, right?
-It’s good stuff to know and is easy to catch onto – especially if you’re gonna be looking at it to tweak your site.
+It’s good stuff to know and is easy to catch onto – especially if you’re going to be looking at it to tweak your site.
 If you didn’t brush up on the syntax we’ll just assume you know some basics already.